 Cyber Sabotage and Power Grid Blackouts in Venezuela

 Venezuela has faced repeated attacks on its power grid, most notably a nationwide blackout in 2019 that left millions without electricity for days.
-The Venezuelan government attributed the incident to cyber sabotage, claiming that external actors targeted the country’s Guri Dam, which supplies the majority of its electricity.
+The Venezuelan government attributed the incident to cyber sabotage, claiming that external actors targeted the country’s Guri Dam, which supplies most of its electricity.
 While independent investigations could not verify these claims, the incident exposed significant vulnerabilities in Venezuela’s aging and poorly maintained energy infrastructure.

 Key Takeaways